Educational Psychologist · Johannesburg

 Structured group programmes focusing on social skills, resilience, anxiety management, and peer relationships — delivered in school or community settings.

-Targeted strategies for children experiencing academic difficulties, including reading, writing, attention, and executive function challenges.
+Targeted strategies for children experiencing academic difficulties, including reading, writing, mathematics, attention, and executive function challenges.
 Intervention plans are developed collaboratively with parents and educators.

 Collaborative sessions with parents and educators to share insights, align strategies, and build consistent support across home and school environments.